bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Miscellaneous/STRSM_OCL_Story Complication.md

 When something goes wrong but you’re not sure what, roll here.

 ## Oracle: Story Complication
-This oracle can be used to replace the one provided on [[OCL_Story Complication#Oracle Story Complication|Story Complication Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Story Complication#Oracle Story Complication|Story Complication Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
 > This oracle will introduce narrative turns, troubles, and revelations.
-It can be used as an alternative to the [[MV_Pay the Price|Pay the Price]] table when you encounter a negative outcome at a crucial moment.
+It can be used as an alternative to the [[SF_CH3_Pay the Price|Pay the Price]] table when you encounter a negative outcome at a crucial moment.
 In particular, you might use this oracle after rolling matched 10s on the challenge dice.^guidance-STRSM-OCL-OclStoryComplication

 | 1d100 | 1-2 | 3-4 | 5-6 |
 | :---: | :--- | :--- | :--- |